tensorzero/tensorzero/CONTRIBUTING.md

 The team will be happy to provide feedback and guidance.

 > [!TIP]
-> See the [`good-first-issue` label](https://github.com/tensorzero/tensorzero/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue) for simpler issues that are a great starting point for new contributors.
+> See the [`good-first-issue`](https://github.com/tensorzero/tensorzero/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue) label for simpler issues that might be a good starting point for new contributors.

 ### Documentation